Skip to main content

 • Independent cinemas and film festivals

-In order to apply to the BFI Film Academy Short Courses you must:
+In order to apply for this opportunity you must:

 • Be 16-19 year old on the first day of the course.